 All in all, Amibroker is a very powerful tool that is very suitable for backtesting but works equally well for automated trading.

 As with all products Amibroker has its pros and cons.
 I’m quite happy with Amibroker and don’t regret buying it.
-When your coding improves, I believe Amibroker is a more powerful tool than most of the other platforms because of literally no limits in what you can code.
+When your coding improves, I believe Amibroker is a more powerful tool than most of the other platforms because of literally no limits to what you can code.
 I have run between 30 to 50 different strategies live for automated trading since September 2017, all in different timeframes and markets, with no major hiccups.
 I use a virtual private server (VPS) and let it run all day.